milosilo/milosilo/README.md

-# Welcome to Milosilo's Github!
+# 🏴‍☠🖱💻👾Welcome to Milosilo's Github!👾💻🖱🏴‍☠
 ![milosilo](https://i.redd.it/w2ts47m5xjnb1.jpg)
-## 🖱💻👾I am a cybersecurity researcher that focuses on red teaming and Artificial Intelligence. 🏴‍☠🖱💻👾

-## 🖱💻👾I write immersive retro RPG Hacking Games that teach real cybersecurity skills as a hobby and you can play them for free. 🏴‍☠🖱💻👾
+### I am a cybersecurity researcher that focuses on red teaming and Artificial Intelligence.
+I also write immersive retro RPG Hacking Games that teach real cybersecurity skills as a hobby and you can play them for free.

 ### 🔭 I’m currently working on:
 - Updating Try Harder Code to allow for a a variety of commands for each host